panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 </script>
 ```

-That's the way to go when you'd like to listen for events on a single element, particularly a button.
+That's the way to go to listen for events on a single element, particularly a button.

-What about listening for events on a large list of buttons?
+What about listening for events on multiple buttons?
 Here's a <span id="many-event-listeners">possible implementation</span>:

 ```html{10-13}
 <div id="buttons">